DarkGhostHunter/Larapoke/README.md

 ## Requirements

-* PHP 7.2 or later
+* PHP 8.0
-* Laravel 6 or Laravel 7
+* Laravel 8

-> Check older releases for older Laravel versions.
+> For older versions support, consider helping by sponsoring or donating.

 ## Installation